OCHA-DAP/pa-anticipatory-action/analyses/bfa/notebooks/bfa_seas_bavg_iriforecast_peradm1.md

 ---

 # IRI forecast as a trigger for drought in Burkina Faso - per ADMIN1
+### Note: while this was an experiment, we decided for the trigger to not go down to admin1 level, since this is meteorologically unsound.
+Seasonal forecasts are designed to analyze patterns at larger spatial scales and have a high geographical uncertainty.

 This notebook explores the option of using IRI's seasonal forecast as the indicator for a drought-related trigger in Burkina Faso.
 From the country team the proposed trigger is:
 - Trigger #1 in March covering June-July-August.
 Threshold desired: 40%.